-My current research interests include questions of: more-than-human sociality and identity formation, human-environment relationships, multispecies ethnography, learning and enskilment, ethnographic methods, ethics, care and wellbeing, domestication, hunting, multi-species reproductive technologies, atmosphere and weather, phenomenology, ethno-ethology, Anthropology of Britain
+My current research interests include questions of: more-than-human sociality, environmental anthropology, multispecies ethnography, learning and enskilment, ethics, care and wellbeing, domestication, hunting, reproductive technologies, atmosphere and weather, phenomenology, Anthropology of Britain and Europe

-I am a social anthropologist with an interest in the interdisciplinary field of human-animal studies concerned with questions of how humans perceive, think about and relate to other than human living beings.
+I am a social anthropologist with an interest in the field of environmental anthropology and multispecies studies concerned with questions of how humans perceive, think about and relate to other than human living beings.
 In my research I am interested in addressing the conceptual, methodological, as well as ethical challenges that arise when social scientists open their analysis to other living beings as active participants in shared social worlds.